Amir Bahadori | Assistant Professor

 Bahadori is the Director of the Radiological Engineering Analysis Laboratory at K-State.
 His research is focused on the characterization of radiation environments and the response of the human system to radiation exposure using both experimental and computational techniques.
 Bahadori is collaborating with researchers in the Space Radiation Analysis Group at NASA Johnson Space Center on analysis of space radiation detector data and development of novel active shielding architectures to enable long-term exploration missions.
 He works on several Department of Energy-funded projects through the Plant Directed Research and Development program at the DOE National Security Campus in Kansas City, Missouri, on topics including X-ray dosimetry for electronic components and emergency response to nuclear and radiological threats.
 Bahadori is also interested in studying the characteristics of solar particle events, which result from extremely large releases of energy at the surface of the Sun, and in bio-mathematical modeling of radiation-induced cancer.

 Bahadori teaches courses related to nuclear engineering, including NE 690, Radiation Protection and Shielding and NE 648, Nuclear Reactor Laboratory.
-He has authored or co-authored 23 peer-reviewed publications and nine NASA technical papers, with 244 citations and an h-index of eight, according to Google Scholar.
-Bahadori has presented at numerous meetings in the U.S. and abroad, including the Workshop on Radiation Monitoring for the International Space Station, the American Association of Physicists in Medicine Annual Meeting and the Health Physics Society Annual Meeting.
+He has authored or co-authored 30 peer-reviewed publications and nine NASA technical papers, with 284 citations and an h-index of eight, according to Google Scholar.
+Bahadori has presented at numerous meetings in the U.S. and abroad, including the Workshop on Radiation Monitoring for the International Space Station, the American Association of Physicists in Medicine Annual Meeting, the American Nuclear Society Annual Meeting, and the Health Physics Society Annual Meeting.
 His research was featured in an October 2013 article on medicalphysicsweb.
-In 2015, Bahadori was honored to be part of a team receiving the NASA Group Achievement Award.
-He is a member of the Health Physics Society, the American Nuclear Society, Alpha Nu Sigma, and Tau Beta Pi.
+In 2015, Bahadori was honored to be part of a team receiving the NASA Group Achievement Award, and in 2018, he was awarded the Committee on Space Research (COSPAR) Zeldovich Medal by Scientific Commission F, Life Sciences as Related to Space.
+He is a member of the International Radiation Physics Society, the Health Physics Society, the American Nuclear Society, Alpha Nu Sigma, and Tau Beta Pi.